 Students undertake studies in all elements of primary education; they extend their knowledge of learning and teaching, of the breadth and scope of the curriculum and the professional skills associated with high-quality teaching.
 These areas of understanding and skill are then applied to classroom practice during two assessed placements in schools or educational settings, dependent on the route being undertaken.

 Full-time study is arranged to be consistent with the primary school year and starts with a pre-programme 15 days in school/s arranged by the student.
 Students are provided with a handbook to guide these pre-programme observations and activities.

 Teaching placements are predominantly in Hampshire primary schools, but this geographical area often extends to Dorset, Wiltshire, Berkshire and Surrey.
 Students also have the opportunity to take one of their placements in East London or the Isle of Wight.
-Students with suitable pre-programme experience may take one placement in a Special Educational Needs (SEN) setting.
+Students on the 5-11 route with suitable pre-programme experience may take one placement in a Special Educational Needs (SEN) setting.

 Tutors with extensive experience and expertise of primary phase education support student learning through a range of teaching methods including lectures, seminars, workshops, tutorials, and number of technological channels including online discussion forums.